chenhexu/AI_chatbot/README.md

 # Collège Saint-Louis AI Chatbot

 An AI-powered chatbot for Collège Saint-Louis that answers questions about the school using information from scraped website data, PDFs, and Google Docs.
-Built with Next.js, TypeScript, OpenAI GPT-4o-mini, and PostgreSQL.
-Uses **FREE Gemini embeddings** for semantic search.
+Built with Next.js, TypeScript, OpenAI GPT-4.1 nano, and PostgreSQL.

 ## Features

-- 🤖 AI-powered Q&A using OpenAI GPT-4o-mini
+- 🤖 AI-powered Q&A using OpenAI GPT-4.1 nano
-- 🧠 **Semantic search** using FREE Gemini embeddings (understands meaning, not just keywords)
 - 📚 RAG (Retrieval Augmented Generation) with school information from multiple sources:
   - Scraped website pages
   - PDF documents (with OCR support)